shravya-chepa/medev/README.md

 ### 7. Stop the Application
 To stop the Flask server, you can press `Ctrl + C` in the terminal where the server is running.

-## Troubleshooting
-- Make sure all required packages are installed.
-- Ensure that your Google Cloud credentials are set up correctly.
-- If you encounter any errors, check the console for error messages.

-## Contributing
-Feel free to contribute to the project by creating a branch and submitting a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ```